mjftw/pluma-automation/docs/tutorials/2-5-tutorial-board.md

 #/tmp/lab/Board_2020-06-05-10-52-25.log
 ```

-Let's check the value of that file to ensure our "Hello World!" message was saved:
+Let's check the contents of that file to ensure our "Hello World!" message was saved:

 ```shell
 pi@raspberry:~ $ cat /tmp/lab/Board_2020-06-05-10-52-25.log